Independent and Decentralized Learning in Markov Potential Games: Introduction

 \section{Introduction}

-{Multi-Agent Reinforcement Learning (MARL) focuses on analyzing strategic interactions among multiple players in a dynamic environment, where the utilities and state transitions are jointly determined by players' actions.
-Such interactions are common in many important applications including autonomous driving \cite{shalev2016safe}, adaptive traffic control \cite{prabuchandran2014multi,bazzan2009opportunities}, e-commerce \cite{kutschinski2003learning}, and AI training in real-time strategy games \cite{vinyals2019grandmaster,brown2018superhuman}.
+Markov games are a useful framework for modeling the strategic interactions among multiple self-interested players in a dynamic environment, where the utilities and state transitions are jointly determined by the actions of all players. {This framework has been adopted to study many} important applications that include autonomous driving \cite{shalev2016safe}, adaptive traffic control \cite{prabuchandran2014multi,bazzan2009opportunities}, e-commerce \cite{kutschinski2003learning}, and AI training in real-time strategy games \cite{vinyals2019grandmaster,brown2018superhuman}.
 In these applications, players often need to act in an independent and decentralized manner, adapting to the information received through interactions in uncertain and dynamic environments.
-Coordination and communication may be absent, and players may not have the knowledge of the existence of other players or their payoffs.
+Coordination and communication may be absent, and players might not even be aware of the existence of others.
+In such an environment, a natural approach for each agent is to adopt a single-agent reinforcement learning algorithm, which uses only the information from the observed state, each player's individual action and bandit feedback about their own payoff in each stage.
+Such learning dynamics are fully decentralized and independent, meaning that each agent updates their own policy as if they are the sole decision-maker in the environment even though they are playing a Markov game.
 This leads to the following important question:

-\begin{quote} How can players learn a stationary Nash equilibrium through simple updates without coordination or the knowledge of the game? \end{quote}
+\begin{quote} \emph{What is the long run outcome of interactions among players who update their strategies in an independent and decentralized manner using RL algorithms?} \end{quote}